25-MDDN242/time-based-media-hayley-c/README.md

 ![Screenshot of the bee asset function](/assets/waterLily.png)

 #### Orbiting Flower
-To create the effect of the flower bobbing in a circle I referenced Move in a Circle by kchung [Move in a Circle example sketch](https://editor.p5js.org/kchung/sketches/SJkdHhWUQ)
+To create the effect of the flower bobbing in a circle I referenced [Move in a Circle by kchung](https://editor.p5js.org/kchung/sketches/SJkdHhWUQ)

 #### Re: Flower Type
 Although the lotus flower is easier to contruct and implement a spinning motion, I still found myself attached to the idea of a sunflower and its heliotropic nature.
 After considering how I would be able to achieve the appearance I wanted to explore using a aerial perspective of the sunflower rather than a front view.
 I think this idea may work if I also include a orbiting sun and a shadow.